kineticfaction/xGlide/README.md

 xGlide PHP/XSL Framework

-This Framework is really old and definitely isn't support, to be honest i'd be suprised if it works.
+This Framework is really old and definitely isn't supported.

+To be honest I'd be suprised if it works.